kevinoverflow/Fraktale/README.md

 ## Features

-- Wählen Sie zwischen verschiedenen Fraktaltypen: Mandelbrot, Julia und Burning Ship.
+-  Choose between different fractal types: Mandelbrot, Julia, and Burning Ship.
-- Passen Sie die Anzahl der Iterationen für die Darstellung an.
+-  Adjust the number of iterations for rendering.
-- Passen Sie Farbschemata für die Fraktale an.
+-  Customize color schemes for the fractals.
-- Echtzeitvorschau von Fraktalen mit benutzerfreundlichen Steuerelementen.
+-  Real-time preview of fractals with user-friendly controls.
-- Interaktive Benutzeroberfläche mit ImGui zur Anpassung von Parametern.
+-  Interactive interface powered by ImGui for parameter adjustment.

-## Bibliotheken
+## Dependencies

-Dieses Projekt basiert auf folgenden Bibliotheken und Werkzeugen:
+This project relies on the following libraries and tools:

 -  [CMake](https://cmake.org/): An open-source, cross-platform build system.
 -  [CMakeRC](https://github.com/vector-of-bool/cmrc): A Resource Compiler in a Single CMake Script.